mb-BCA/SiReNetA_Tutorials/README.md

 #### Tutorial notebooks

 1. *[Getting Started and Overview](Notebooks_Tutorials/1_GettingStarted.ipynb)* : Installing *SiReNetA* and a first example using Stimulus-Response Network Analysis.
 2. *[Response to Stimulus and Calculating Metrics](Notebooks_Tutorials/2_Basics_StimRespMetrics.ipynb)* : Fundamentals of Stimulus-Response Network Analysis.
 Undertanding the stimulus-responses at all levels (pair-wise, node-wise and network level).
 Illustration and interpretation of pair-wise responses for undirected and directed chains.
-Global-responses, time-to-peak / time-to-saturation distances. **NOT THERE YET, BUT NEEDED???
-Comparison of TTP for leaky-cascade and the continuous diffusion (as used in Arnaudon's paper).**
+Global-responses, time-to-peak / time-to-saturation distances.
 3. *[Canonical Propagation Models](Notebooks_Tutorials/3_Basics_CanonModels.ipynb)* : Presentation of the different canonical models.